What is bi-curious?

+So, what does bi-curious mean?
 Everyone’s got a type.
-Some people go for blondes, and some people go for redheads.
-But then, every now and then, you crush on somebody who doesn’t conform to the sort of person you usually go for.
-You fall for someone not because of their hair colour, or height, but because of who they are – and sometimes their gender might come as a surprise.
+Some people go for blondes, others for redheads.
+But every now and then, you have a crush on somebody who doesn’t quite make sense.
+You fall for someone either romantically or sexually not because of their hair colour, or height, but because of who they are.
+Sometimes their gender might come as a surprise.
+The term bi-curious implies just that.

-“It’s certainly not unusual to have feelings for people of a different gender from the one you normally fancy, whether it’s someone you know in person or someone you see on TV or in a film,” says Phil Nicol, Co-Chair of the London Lesbian and Gay Switchboard.
+“It’s certainly not unusual to have feelings for multiple genders, whether it’s someone you know in person or someone you see on TV or in a film,” says Phil Nicol, Co-Chair of the London Lesbian and Gay Switchboard.
 “Gender isn’t always the defining factor in why people find others emotionally or sexually attractive.
-But it can sometimes be confusing or upsetting to have these feelings when you always thought that you could clearly define your sexual orientation.”
+But it can sometimes be confusing or upsetting to have these feelings.
+Especially when you always thought that you could clearly define your sexual orientation.”

 Am I bi-curious?